Glenn B. Davis: Interwar period

-Following the War, Davis reverted to the permanent rank of Lieutenant, but his temporary rank of Lieutenant commander was extended one month later and he was sent to the Bureau of Ordnance in September 1919 and then to the Naval Postgraduate School.
+Following the War, Davis reverted to the permanent rank of Lieutenant, but his temporary rank of Lieutenant commander was extended one month later, and he was sent to the Bureau of Ordnance in September 1919 and then to the Naval Postgraduate School.
 He graduated from the postgraduate course in ordnance in December 1920 and was ordered for additional instruction to the Midvale Steel in Philadelphia.

-In July 1921, Davis was assigned to the battleship USS Tennessee and served with her within Pacific Fleet until October 1924, when he was ordered to the Naval Proving Ground Dahlgren, Virginia as Experimental officer under Captain Andrew C. Pickens.
+In July 1921, Davis was assigned to the battleship USS Tennessee and served with her within the Pacific Fleet until October 1924, when he was ordered to the Naval Proving Ground Dahlgren, Virginia as Experimental officer under Captain Andrew C. Pickens.
 Davis was promoted to the permanent rank of Lieutenant commander on June 8, 1923.

-He later served at Dahlgren Ground in the same capacity under then-Captain and future CNO, Harold R. Stark and completed course in chemical warfare.
-Davis later became known in the Navy as Ordnance expert due to his service at Dahlgren.
+He later served at Dahlgren Ground in the same capacity under then-Captain and future CNO, Harold R. Stark and completed a course in chemical warfare.
+Davis later became known in the Navy as an Ordnance expert due to his service at Dahlgren.
 He was transferred to battleship USS Wyoming in June 1927 and took part in her extensive modernization at Philadelphia Navy Yard.
-After the completion of the works in November that year, Davis sailed with Wyoming to the Caribbean, where patrolled off the coast of Cuba and the Virgin Islands.
+After the completion of the works in November that year, Davis sailed with Wyoming to the Caribbean, where they patrolled off the coast of Cuba and the Virgin Islands.

-Davis was ordered back to the Bureau of Ordnance in July 1930 and after two-year duty there, he was appointed commanding officer of destroyer USS Blakeley and participated in the naval operations and exercises with the Scouting Fleet in the Atlantic until March 1934.
+Davis was ordered back to the Bureau of Ordnance in July 1930, and after a two-year duty there, he was appointed commanding officer of destroyer USS Blakeley and participated in the naval operations and exercises with the Scouting Fleet in the Atlantic until March 1934.
 While in this capacity, he was promoted to Commander on September 1, 1933.

 He was subsequently ordered back to Naval Proving Ground Dahlgren, Virginia and served as executive officer under Captain William R. Furlong until June 1937, when he was ordered to Philadelphia Navy Yard for duty in connection with fitting out of light cruiser USS Philadelphia.
 Upon the commissioning of the ship in January 1938, Davis was appointed her executive officer under Captain Jules James and took part in the shakedown cruise in the West Indies followed by additional alterations at Philadelphia and further sea trials off the Maine coast.
-During the official visits to Haiti and Dominican Republic, Davis was decorated by that countries.
+During the official visits to Haiti and the Dominican Republic, Davis was decorated by those countries.

 Davis returned to the Bureau of Ordnance in June 1939 and was appointed assistant to Chief of Bureau, now Rear Admiral William R. Furlong.
 Davis served as Furlong's deputy at Naval Proving Ground Dahlgren in 1936–1937.
 He was promoted to Captain on May 1, 1940.